The RN7 Round Trip - 18 day Madagascar circuit tour

 The RN7 is possible to travel all year round.
 To prepare for weather conditions, here are some tips to keep in mind:

-Peak season It's good to be aware that July - October is peak season, and cars and hotels are booked months in advance.
-Travelling with camping gear?
-Then you have flexibility on your side and there is no need to book accommodation ahead of time.
+Peak season It's good to be aware that July - October is peak season, and cars and popular hotels are booked months in advance.

-Rainy season Rainy season in Madagascar starts in January and ends in March.
-As the west and east coasts are generally most affected by rains and cyclones, travelling along the RN7 and Northern Madagascar offers no issues.
+Rainy season Rainy season in Madagascar starts in January and usually ends in March.
+As the west and east coasts are generally most affected by rains and cyclones, travelling along the RN7 offers no issues.

 Coldest time of year Madagascar's coolest months are June and July.
 Winter daytime temperatures are still very pleasant and even warm along the coast, but at night, temperatures drop to 5-10C in the highlands (Antananarivo, Andasibe, Antsirabe).